netz98/n98-magerun2/readme.rst

 Installation
 ------------

-There are two ways to install the tools:
+There are three ways to install the tools:

 Download phar file
 """"""""""""""""""